filiprescic/filiprescic.github.io/docs/index.md

 # Welcome!

 !!! info "Latest updates"
+      - Participated at the school "Searching for Quantum Gravity in the Sky" [:link:](https://www.dpg-physik.de/veranstaltungen/2025/searching_for_quantum_gravity_in_the_sky)
       - Erasmus+ Mobility at the Facultad de Ciencias, Universidad de Zaragoza.
 Period: 13.
 1. 2025. - 12.
 2. 2025.
       - COST Action CA18108 "*White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era*" published in *Classical and Quantum Gravity*.
 You can find it [here](https://doi.org/10.1088/1361-6382/ad605a).